liltymoor/neovim-config/README.md

 ASM-oriented NVIM configuration, made with curious intensity.

 # Installation:
-This config uses lazy packet-manager - it means that we must use nvim >= 0.8.0 .
+This config uses lazy package-manager - it means that we must use nvim >= 0.8.0 .
 (Ubuntu example)

 	sudo add-apt-repository ppa:neovim-ppa/unstable -y